kulkarni-atharva/TextToTale/README.md

 5. **Free Up Storage (Optional):**
    - Run the last cell to delete the video and free up storage if needed.
+   - This will also delete the audio and image files.
+   - Run if you got disconnected in midway.
+   - This will delete the previous instances and avoid overwriting.